Upcoming Graduate Research Symposium

 - One letter of recommendation that comments on the academic record, productivity, and career potential of the applicant.

-- A letter from the Chair of your Department stating that the nominee is one of not more than five (5) candidates from your Department.
+- A letter from the Chair of your Department stating that the nominee is one of three (3) candidates from your Department.

 All documents must be combined and submitted as a single PDF file in the order specified above (Application Form, Letter of Recommendation, Letter from Chair).